-Security vulnerabilities are in every network environment, and threats are out there ready to exploit those weaknesses for ill-gotten gains.
+Security vulnerabilities exist in every network environment, and malicious actors are ready to exploit those weaknesses for ill-gotten gains.
 What an organization does to prevent and respond to tangible security events can determine its short-term future and long-term viability.

 Implementing and using the proper incident response tools are critical to minimizing effects of security events and ensuring operations return to normal as quickly and efficiently as possible.

 What are incident response tools and why are they important?

 Incident response is the process of detecting security events and cyberattacks, taking the necessary steps for incident analysis and responding to what happened.

 This process is a critical aspect of information security but is lacking in many organizations.
 Aside from having management buy-in and a documented incident response plan, one of the most important things an IT or security professional can do is use the best incident response tools to help prepare for and respond to security events.